eneam/mboxviewer/README.md

 Building
 --------

 MBox Viewer project executables are built under VS 2022.
-Project contains two solution files:
+Project contains 3 solution files:

 **mboxview.sln** - this will build Release and Debug versions of mboxview.exe and mboxview64.exe executables

 **ForwardEmlFile/ForwardEmlFile.sln** -  this will build  Release and Debug versions of ForwardEmlFile.exe

+**Winmail2EmlFile/Winmail2Eml.sln** -  this will build  Release and Debug versions of Winmail2Email.exe